Cover: C.T. McMillan

 “Just work stuff.
 Might need to stay late up town a bit.”

 “Don’t worry about it,” he said stroking her cheek with his thumb.
 “About time you started working hard.”

-She smiled and rested her head on his shoulder, holding his arm.
+She smiled and rested her head on his shoulder.

 The street lights weren’t much help.
 Only a few actually worked and most of them flickered.
 The best illumination came from a full moon hanging above the street.
 Kiddo stared at it as she walked.
 Cut across the ash-white surface where the dark lines and circles of the Luna Colony, dotted with lights from residences on the morning cycle and landing pads.

 She moved carefully and at a smooth pace, bringing her whole foot to the pavement starting from the heel.
 Kiddo kept her head on a swivel, glancing over her shoulder at regular intervals.
 The street was deserted, but all it takes is one witness to get you pinched.